Table of Contents

 Transitional epithelium (urothelium)

 The important characteristic of this epithelium type is that their cells do touch the basal membrane, but not all of them reach the free surface.
 The cells that reach the free surface belong to the columnar type.
 The cells that do not reach the free surface rest on the basal lamina and have a round nucleus.
 The term pseudostratified is derived from the appearance of this epithelium.
-Because the cell nuclei appear at different heights, it conveys the erroneous impression that there is more than one layer of cells Non-ciliated pseudostratified epithelium is found, e.g., in the epidydimal duct and vas deferens, and ciliated pseudostratified epithelium with kinocilium is found in the respiratory tract (nasal cavity and bronchi).
+Because the cell nuclei appear at different heights, it conveys the erroneous impression that there is more than 1 layer of cells.
+The non-ciliated pseudostratified epithelium is found, e.g., in the epidydimal duct and vas deferens, and ciliated pseudostratified epithelium with kinocilium is found in the respiratory tract (nasal cavity and bronchi).

 Overview of the Epithelium

 Associations of particularly differentiated and specialized epithelial cells are called glandular epithelium and consequently located in the glandular tissue.
-They have specialized in producing substances such as enzymes, hormones, sweat, oil, mucus, etc. and releasing them in the organism (secretion).
+They are specialized in producing substances such as enzymes, hormones, sweat, oil, mucus, etc. and releasing them in the organism (secretion).
 The elaboration and release are carried out by external stimuli or constitutively into ducts on the surface or into the blood.
 Based on the specialization of the glandular epithelium, we distinguish between exocrine and endocrine glands.
 The classification is based, among other factors, on the number and location of secreting cells and the type of secretion.

 Exocrine glands secrete their products through a duct onto the inner or outer surface of the body.
 They have their own ducts and extensive blood supply and are in control of hormones and nerves.
-Examples are salivary glands, sweat glands, tear glands and mammary glands of the breast.
+Examples are salivary glands, sweat glands, tear glands, and mammary glands of the breast.

 Endocrine glands release their incretions directly into the bloodstream and therefore have no excretory duct.
 Incretions are mostly hormones.
-Examples of endocrine glands are the thyroid gland, as well as testicles and ovaries.
+Examples of endocrine glands are the thyroid gland, as well as the testicles and ovaries.

-Pancreas: Special form of glandular tissue
+Pancreas: special form of glandular tissue

 The pancreas has the particular anatomical and physiological characteristic of having both types of glands.
 Its exocrine portion passes digestive enzymes through the pancreatic duct into the duodenum, while the endocrine portion (islets of Langerhans) produces the hormones insulin and glucagon and releases them into the body.